Living

 Monument protection in Waldeck-Frankenberg

-When people think of monuments, they usually have castles, palaces or churches in mind.
-Ordinary houses or factories can also be monuments - and enjoy special protection.
-Monument protection by no means means standstill.
-Structural changes simply have to be approved by the district as the monument protection authority.
+When one thinks of monuments, one usually has castles, palaces or churches in mind.
+Normal houses or factories can also be monuments - and enjoy special protection.
+Monument protection does not mean standing still.
+Structural changes only have to be approved by the district as the monument protection authority.